 Sometimes payments are not made because they are disputed.
 If the dispute is not resolved, then you have a right to add a statement in your credit report, limited to 100 words, explaining why you refuse to pay.
 Note, however, that your statement will not protect your credit score, since explanations cannot be quantified, so the credit-scoring algorithm cannot take your statement into account.
 It will, however, take in account that you have missed a payment.

-Fannie Mae Will Start to Use Trended Credit Data to Underwrite Consumers
+Fannie Mae Starts to Use Trended Credit Data to Underwrite Consumers

 Amount of Debt

-Obviously, the amount of your debt is a significant factor.
-The greater the amount of debt, the lower your score.
+Your total debt as a percentage over your total credit — your credit utilization ratio — is a significant factor.
+The greater the debt, the lower your score.
 Thus, the more money owed on each account, and the more accounts with high balances, the lower the score.
-And since the amount of credit on each account is typically limited by what you are able to pay, a high ratio of account balances to total amount of credit—your credit utilization ratio—will also lower your credit score.
+And since the amount of credit on each account is typically limited by what you are able to pay, a high ratio of account balances to total credit will also lower your credit score.

 The credit utilization ratio is calculated by dividing the outstanding balance on each revolving credit account by the credit limit.
 If the creditor does not report the credit limit to the CRA, then the highest reported balance is used, which may reduce your score significantly if you charge the same amount every month.
 If the account is an installment loan, such as a mortgage or auto loan, then the payoff rate is used, which is the amount outstanding divided by the original amount of the loan.